neurodebian/neurodebian/sphinx/spread.rst

 ===============

 Are you relying on a particular software packaged by |team| that is part of the main Debian_ distribution?
-Or do you rely on the NeuroDebian
+Or do you rely on the
 |repos|?
 If you think that this project is useful, please help us to
 make more people aware of Debian_ and NeuroDebian_ in particular.
 Sharing your positive experience with your friends and/or colleagues